Rental Commission Calculator

 Unlike our real estate commission calculator, this tool determines the commission for renting rather than selling a property.

 If, on the other hand, you are a tenant, you might find this commercial lease calculator quite useful.

 How much do realtors charge to find a rental?

-The answer to this question will vary depending on what kind of real estate agency you hire and the type of property you want to rent.
-Nevertheless, the general rule is that the commission can range from 25% to 150% of one month's rent.
+The answer will vary depending on what kind of real estate agency you hire and on the type of property.
+The general rule is that the commission can range from 25% to 150% of one month's rent.

-For example, as a realtor, you can decide that you want to charge one month's rent for finding a proper tenant.
+For example, as a realtor, you can decide to charge one month's rent for finding a tenant.
 If the monthly rent is $600, you will receive exactly this amount.
-This fee is usually split 50-50 between the landlord and the tenant.
-It all depends on the contract – if you're a landlord, give it some thought!

 Now that you know how much realtors charge to find a rental, you can use this rental commission calculator to determine what fee you can expect.
 Our tool automatically computes the three most widespread commissions, but if you would like to charge differently, you can also input a custom percentage of the yearly rent.